DelphiWorlds/Kastri/Demos/AdMob/ReadMe.md

 Advertising implementation, specifically for AdMob (Google Mobile Ads)

-Support for User Messsaging Platform (UMP) has been added (Android support for **Delphi 12 only**, iOS support for Delphi 11.x and Delphi 12), which is required by Google in some geographic locations.
+Support for User Messsaging Platform (UMP) has been added, which is required by Google in some geographic locations.
 This is **enabled by default**, and will require configuration in your [AdMob settings](https://apps.admob.com).

 See [below](#user-messaging-platform-ump-support) for further information about the UMP support.

 ## Supported Delphi versions

-Delphi 12.x, Delphi 11.3 (limited support)
+Delphi 13.x, 12.x

-**NOTE: The project for Delphi 12 is `AdTestD12.dproj` and the project for Delphi 11.x is `AdTest.dproj`**
+**NOTE: The project for Delphi 12 or later is `AdTestD12.dproj` and the project for Delphi 11.x is `AdTest.dproj`** (Delphi 11.x is considered legacy here)

 ## Usage Notes